Live Performances Index

 Comments: Although there is info for this gig, it seems highly suspicious.
 Bad Brains were to tour with The Damned but were not allowed into the UK due to improper paperwork.

-Set: Love Song, Teenage Dream, Stretcher Case, Ballroom Blitz, Machine Gun Etiquette, Born To Kill, Looking At You, New Rose, Noise Noise Noise, Problem Child, Neat Neat Neat-Summer Nights medley, Jet Boy Jet Girl, Pretty Vacant.
+Set: Love Song, Teenage Dream, Stretcher Case, Ballroom Blitz, Second Time Around, Born To Kill, Looking At You, New Rose, Noise Noise Noise, Problem Child, Neat Neat Neat, Summer Nights, Neat Neat Neat (reprise), Jet Boy Jet Girl, Pretty Vacant.

 Set: unknown.